How to Calculate Your Macros For Fat Loss: Quick Summary

 When it comes to your cutting diet, you must have your macros set up properly.
 Otherwise, there is no reason to expect results.

-But, how do you figure out the amount of calories you need?
+But how do you figure out the amount of calories you need?
 You probably don’t have the expensive equipment available to actually measure everything.

-That’s what I’m going to teach you.
+That’s what I’m going to teach you how to calculate your macro split for cutting.

 To cut body fat while maintaining, or even building muscle, I recommend that your macros follow these 2 rules: